qotiph10/SnakeGame/README.md

 - **TypeScript**: The game logic is written in TypeScript for type safety and better maintainability.
 - **HTML/CSS**: The user interface is built using HTML and CSS for a clean and responsive design.

-## How to play it ?
+## How to play it?
-- Clone the repository
+1. Clone the repository
-- run main.html file
+2. run main.html file
 - or Open the link 🔗